StarsoftAnalysis/HaggisContours/README.md

 The result may look a bit tatty at the edges if the --framewidth is less than the --linewidth and --clip is not used.

 * `--image | -i`
 Use the original image as a background in the SVG image.
-Default false.
+Default `false`.
 Example: `--image`

 * `--clip | -c`
 Clip borders of image, rather than breaking contours.
 This will hopefully allow filling contours, but won't work with AxiDraw.
-Default false.
+Default `false`.

+* `--colours | -C <hexcolour[,hexcolour]> | <hexcolour-hexcolour> `
+Colours to use for filling, given as one or [six-digit hexadecimal RGB colour strings](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color) separated by commas.
+Alternatively, two colours separated by a dash ('-') will be used as a range, and intermediate colours will be interpolated.
+Implies `--clip`, because otherwise filling won't work.
+The colours will cover a background image if `--image` is used as well.
+Default: none -- no fill.
+Examples: `--colours ff0000` `--colours ff4444,44ff44,4444ff` `--colours 000000-ffffff`

 * `--debug | -d`
 Add extra bits to the SVG file and command line output -- intended for developer use only.
 Default false.